predsci/PROF/mkdocs/docs/setup.md

-The plotting routine returns a list with the following elements: fit_traj - a list for each disease containing: model fit mechanistic trajectories, dates, and reported incidence stat_traj - a list for each disease containing: baseline statistical trajectories, dates and reported incidence pl - a list of ggplot2 objects one for each disease for the mechanistic plots pl_stat - a list of ggplot2 objects one for each disease for the statistical plots
+The plotting routine returns a list with the following elements: fit_traj - a list for each disease containing: model fit mechanistic trajectories, dates, and reported incidence pl - a list of ggplot2 objects one for each disease for the mechanistic plots

 To save the plot to a file use:

 >\> fit_traj <- plot_fit(prof_data = prof_data, par_list = par_list, fit_list = fit_list, filename = '/path/to/filename')

+To plot the results of fitting a baseline statistical mode to each pathogen use:
+>\> stat_fit_list <- plot_stat_fit(prof_data = prof_data)

+The above call returns a list with the following elements:

+stat_fit_traj - a list for each disease containing: baseline statistical fit trajectories, dates, and reported incidence pl_stat - a list of ggplot2 objects one for each disease for the statistical plots

 To use the posterior distributions of the fits to create individual forecasts and  a combined burden forecast use: